Node.js is often considered unsuitable for CPU-intensive applications.

 Let’s fire it up to make sure it works as expected:

-2Listening on port 3000...
+1$ node index.js2Listening on port 3000...

 Looks like our server fired up properly.
 Time for our first request!
-We can simply enter http://localhost:3000/ in our browser, or use a tool like curl to send a GET request to our server.
-In a separate terminal window:
+We can simply enter http://localhost:3000/

 Nice!
 Our server is working and responds to incoming requests.
 Now let’s get it to do what we actually want it to: generate Fibonacci numbers!